Police: New England Patriots player among 2 Good Samaritans who stopped sexual assault at Tempe park

 Two men intervened in the attack and detained the suspect until police could arrive.

-"If not for the swift actions of Mr. Justin Herron and Mr. Murry Rogers, this vicious attack could've been much worse," Tempe police Detective Natalie Barela said.
+"If not for the swift actions of Mr. Justin Herron and Mr. Murry Rogers, this vicious attack could've been much worse," Tempe police Det.
+Natalie Barela said.

 The Tempe Police Department presented Rogers and Herron with Outstanding Service Awards on Wednesday.